php-resque/resque/README.md

 ### Events

-In php-resque each event is an object that will have various properties depending on the situation.
+In php-resque each event is an object with a name, and optionally other various properties depending on the situation.
 The following list shows each of the event names and corresponding objects that come with them.
 At a minimum all event objects will implement the `Resque\Event\EventInterface` interface.

 #### beforeFirstFork